kebaldwi/DNAC-TEMPLATES/LABS/LAB-8-Cisco-Workflows/module1-preparation.md

 Enable Automate Workflows
 Once you are logged in to your new Meraki account, select Organization -> Early Access In the Early Access window, enable AI Assistant and Automate Workflows.

+> [!NOTE]
-NOTE: You will get a Opt in settings pop up, just click on Save.
+> You will get a Opt in settings pop up, just click on Save.

 ## Summary